★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do The Motley Fool and TIKR cover?

-Both cover Stocks.
-The Motley Fool also includes ETFs.
+Both cover stocks.
+The Motley Fool also handles ETFs.

 Can I export data from The Motley Fool and TIKR?

-TIKR supports data exports to Excel.
-The Motley Fool has more limited export options.
+TIKR exports to Excel.
+The Motley Fool is stingier about getting data out.

-TIKR includes a stock screener for finding investment ideas.
-The Motley Fool focuses on other analytical tools.
+TIKR has a stock screener for surfacing ideas; The Motley Fool doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with The Motley Fool or TIKR?